 Architect George Willis Lawton (1864-1928) was born in Wisconsin on December 29, 1864.
 He moved to Seattle around 1886 and initially worked as a draftsman for the architectural firm of Saunders & Houghton.
 By 1889, he emerged as a partner with Charles Saunders.
-Together Saunders & Lawton designed a wide range of projects, including numerous apartments and hotels such as the Lincoln Apartment Hotel; Beacon Hill School (1904); the San Marco (1905); and the Summit Apartments (1910) all in Seattle and the Shelton Hotel (1908) in Shelton.
-They also designed some of the first structures at the Veterans Home in Retsil (1908) and the public Library (1914) in Sedro Woolley.
+Together Saunders & Lawton designed a wide range of projects, including numerous apartments and hotels such as the Lincoln Apartment Hotel; the San Marco (1905) and Summit Apartments (1910) both in Seattle; and the Shelton Hotel (1908) in Shelton.
+They also designed some of the first structures at the Veterans Home in Retsil (1908), sveral buildings at Northerns State Hospital in Sedro Woolley, and the public Library (1914) in Sedro Woolley.

 Another specialty was warehouse structures, and they found a fertile market for their designs with the growth and development of the Pioneer Square area as a distribution center.
 Some of their buildings in the area include the Norton Building (1904); the Mottman Building (1906); the Goldsmith Building (1907); and the Provident Building (1910) building.
 They adeptly used a wide range of revival styles, including Romanesque, Classical, Tudor and Colonial modes.
 One of their most noted works was the Forestry Building (1908-09) at the Alaska-Yukon-Pacific Exposition, a classical design executed in raw logs.